-56 We know there are natural oscillations, but we do not know how much they explain the recent57 climate pattern in the Arctic.
+We know therefore there are very likely natural oscillations in the Arctic, but we do not know how much they explain the recent climate pattern in the Arctic.
+Data collected over different time scales may help understanding periodicities, phases and strength of the oscillations.